goharbor/harbor-operator/docs/installation/kustomization-custom.md

 ## kustomize build manifests/harbor | kubectl delete -f -
 ```

->NOTES: Here we use the deployment manifest in the `master` branch as an example, for deploying the released versions,
-> you can get the deployment manifest in the GitHub release page or find it in the corresponding code branch such as `release-1.0.0`.
+>NOTES: Here we use the deployment manifest in the `master` branch as an example, for deploying the released versions,you can get the deployment manifest in the GitHub release page or find it in the corresponding code branch such as `release-1.0.0`.

 ## What's next

-If the Harbor operator is successfully installed, you can follow the guide
-shown [here](../tutorial.md#deploy-harbor-cluster) to deploy your Harbor cluster to your Kubernetes cluster and try it.
+If the Harbor operator is successfully installed, you can follow the guide shown [here](../tutorial.md#deploy-harbor-cluster) to deploy your Harbor cluster to your Kubernetes cluster and try it.